 - shared relationship goals

-Signs Trust Is Slowly Being Restored
+Recognizing Signs That Trust Is Being Restored

 Signs of progress include: